iamseeley/simpl-site/README.md

 SimplSite is a simple server-side rendered website builder built with Deno.

-Create dynamic websites using Markdown content, Handlebars templates, and a powerful plugin system for extending functionality.
+Create dynamic websites using Markdown content, Handlebars templates, and a powerful plugin system for transforming content and extending templates.

 ## Features